 The KIC Partners must ensure that the EIT, the Commission, the European Court of Auditors (ECA) and the European Anti-fraud Office (OLAF) can exercise their rights under Articles 28 and 29 FPA also towards their contractors.

 8.1.2 KIC Partners that are ‘contracting authorities’ within the meaning of Directive 2004/18/EC (or 2014/24/EU) or ‘contracting entities’ within the meaning of Directive 2004/17/EC (or 2014/25/EU) must comply with the applicable national law on public procurement.

+KIC LEs, their affiliated entities and third parties with a legal link must comply with their procurement policy established in accordance with Article 19.3.4.
+SGA.

 8.2 Consequences of non-compliance